Shiek460/draw-steel-rules-reference/content/DS Compendium/Encounter Building/Bestiary/Draw Steel Bestiary.md

 - ✦ ≤11: 6 damage
 - ★ 12-16: 10 damage
 - ✸ 17+: 13 damage
-    Effect: This attack has an edge if the [[Chimera|chimera]] has an edge on the attack.
+    Effect: This attack has an edge if the [[DS Compendium/Encounter Building/Bestiary/Chimera|chimera]] has an edge on the attack.

 **Dragon's Eruption (Action)** ◆ AGL RR ◆ 7 Malice
 Keywords: Area, Magic